Filed under the categories

 City of London / Bar /

-Liverpool Street - The ultimate in secret bars.
+The ultimate in secret bars.
 So secret, you wont even know you're there even when you're there.
 Our tip: head for The Breakfast Club in the City of London.
-Ask the lady with the clipboard kindly if you can see the Mayor of Scaredy Cat Town, and your secret entrance will be revealed.
+Ask the lady with the clipboard kindly if you can see the Mayor of Scaredy Cat Town and see what happens.

 BYOC (Bring Your Own Cocktails)

 This secret cocktail bar in London's West End is the first of its kind in the capital as it doesn't actually stock any alcohol at all.
 There's a clue in the name though, hearty drinkers!
 With this cocktail bar you actually bring your own bottle of spirit with you and the mixologist with the antique drinks trolley will mix you a drink on the spot using that very liquid.
 Neato huh?
 This underground bar is hidden through a secret door. which sits behind the counter of the Bedfordbury Street Juice Club.

 WC - Wine & Charcuterie